configcat/docs/website/docs/sdk-reference/php.md

     \ConfigCat\ClientOptions::LOGGER => new \Monolog\Logger("name"),
 ]);
 ```
-You can change the verbosity of the logs by setting the `log-level` configuration option.
+You can change the verbosity of the logs by setting the `log-level` option.
 ```php
 $client = new \ConfigCat\ConfigCatClient("#YOUR-SDK-KEY#", [
     \ConfigCat\ClientOptions::LOG_LEVEL => \ConfigCat\Log\LogLevel::INFO